pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 // ResourceClaimStatus tracks whether the resource has been allocated and what
 // the resulting attributes are. type ResourceClaimStatus struct {
-	// Phase explains what the current status of the claim is
-	// and determines which component needs to do something.
-	Phase ResourceClaimPhase

 	// DriverName is a copy of the driver name from the ResourceClass at
 	// the time when allocation started.
 It's necessary to support
 	// deallocation when the class gets deleted before a claim.